-1. Follow the procedure in [Before working inside your computer](#). - NOTE: Ensure that your computer is in Service Mode.
-For more information, see step 6 in, [Before working inside your computer](#).
+1. Follow the procedure in [Before working inside your computer](#).
 2. Remove the [base cover for computers shipped with a plastic chassis](#).

 The following image indicates the location of the memory module and provides a visual representation of the removal procedure.